AzriAziz213/Front-End-Development/README.md

 # Front-End-Development

 This repo will contain projects that I have done related to front end development.
 I am learning the stack with the intention to enrich my skill as a developer.
+Skills that I intend to learn are:

++ HTML
++ CSS
++ Javascript
++ ES6
++ Node.js
++ Web development with API
++ React.js